Blendfoul/Blendfoul/libs/react-native-windows/README.md

 nx g @blendfoul/react-native-windows:application <name>
 ```

-Generator still under development, will not add react-native-windows to the desired application.
+Generator still under development, may not lead to a functional app.
 So far only the executors are working.

 ### Usage with executors